 As the EOFY approaches, has your recruitment agency mastered the productivity-profit equation?

-With the new financial year looming, now is the perfect time to think about productivity levels across your business.
+With the new financial year looming, now is the perfect time to think about productivity levels and how mastering the productivity profit equation across your business.

 In particular, take some time to consider your recruitment agency’s Gross Profit (or Net Fee Income) per full-time equivalent staff member.
 Note: this includes ALL full-time staff members, not just your front-end consultants.
-Doing this will provide you with a clear set of benchmarks to work from and check your budgets for the year ahead.
+Doing this will provide you with a clear set of benchmarks to work from and check your budgets by mastering the productivity profit equation for the year ahead.

 How do you compare?

 The latest staff productivity figures from Staffing Industry Metrics, measuring 103 Australian recruitment agencies, reveal improved productivity levels for 63% of participants in the last 12 months to April 2018.

 -Average annual gross profit per person lifted three per cent to $203,200.

 -The top 25 per cent of participants lifted gross profit per person by two per cent to $242,300.